 Lead Agency: Floodplain Administrator Supporting Agencies: Engineering, Construction Department, Township Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: The Township does not have any certified floodplain managers (CFM) on staff.
 Becoming a CFM increases the depth of understanding when dealing with FEMA floodplains.
 The certifications ensures those that bare it understand the regulatory requirements and procedures needed to make floodplain management work effectively and efficiently at the community level.
-Description of the Solution: ourage staff to b ip staff with NFIP regulations and floodplain ecome Certified Floodplain Managers via the M Certification Program.
+Description of the Solution: urage staff to b ip staff with NFIP regulations and floodplain ecome Certified Floodplain Managers via the A Certification Program.
 Estimated Cost: Low Potential Funding Sources: Township Implementation Timeline: Within 5 years Goals Met: 1, 2, 3, 5 Benefits: This action will increase the NFIP capabilities of the Township and assure the Township's NFIP program has enough staff to accomplish its goals and reach NFIP compliance.
 Impact on Socially Vulnerable Populations: Officials that are up to date on flood risk are more likely to encourage development outside areas of high flood risk, which is where socially vulnerable populations have historically resided.
 Safer dwellings may be developed in a less vulnerable location.
 Impact on Future Development: Officials that understand best practices in floodplain management will have the opportunity to influence future development and prevent unsafe building in flood hazard areas.
 Impact on Critical Facilities/Lifelines: The opportunity will exist for leaders and operators of utilities and other essential services to attend training and provide direction on ways the prepare for, plan for, and prevent interruptions in service as a result of a flood.
-Impact on Capabilities: This action will enhance the Township's current NFIP capabilities.
-Climate Change Considerations: ty and frequency of many climate related n NFIP regulations to assist with the flood Mitigation Category □Local Plans and Regulations □Structure and Infrastructure I . , □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category Preventative Measures (PR) Property Protection (PP) Public Information (PI) Natural Resource Protection (NR) Structural Flood Control Projects (SP) Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem remains Hire outside contractors for floodplain administration Costly Establish shared service agreements for floodplain administration from neighboring municipalities Neighboring municipalities are unlikely to have the staff capacity to take on this role
+Impact on Capabilities: This action will enhance the Township's current NFIP capabilities. t NFIP capabilities.
+Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.
+This action will educate staff on NFIP regulations to assist with the flood hazard.
+Mitigation Category □Local Plans and Regulations (□Structure and Infrastructure P □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) Natural Resource Protection (NR) Structural Flood Control Projects (SP) Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem remains Hire outside contractors for floodplain administration Costly Establish shared service agreements for floodplain administration from neighboring municipalities Neighboring municipalities are unlikely to have the staff capacity to take on this role